ejmount/shakespeare/README.md

 Applications that can benefit from the actor model include network servers of almost all kinds, messaging protocols like IRC and Matrix, distributed services like Kubernetes and Docker Swarm (and anything else using Raft consensus), and even some styles of video games.

-**Why do I want *Shakespeare*?** - Shakespeare focuses on generality and allowing the programmar maximum control over the results while minimizing runtime overhead.
+**Why do I want *Shakespeare*?** - Shakespeare focuses on generality and allowing the programmer maximum control over the results while minimizing runtime overhead.
 Its most significant features include:

 * **Polymorphic actors** - actors' interfaces ("roles") are a first-class consideration in Shakespeare, and ergonomically allowing an actor to have multiple roles, and a role to have multiple implementations, were important design considerations.
 Allowing code to work with dynamically chosen actors of a given role as easily as they can work with dynamically chosen implementations of a trait with `dyn Trait` was a primary use case.
 This enables not only polymorphism within application code, but also substituting mock actors in integration testing and the like.
   * If a role is exported publicly, downstream crates can implement it on their own actors exactly as with normal traits.